divinorum-webb/tableau-api-lib/README.md

 # Why use tableau-api-lib

 This library strives to mirror each and every REST API method, word for word.
 Once you find the methods you need on the Tableau Server REST API reference, this library helps you chain them together.
+To use this library effectively, you first browse Tableau's REST API reference and identify the specific methods you intend to use.
+You may then invoke those methods using this library.

 When you call on the tableau-api-lib methods, you receive an HTTP response.
 If you are expecting data to be returned to you (querying users, workbooks, groups, etc.) then you will likely want to access the JSON body of the response.